cdaringe/rad/README.md

   - fast builds, skip redundant tasks when inputs haven't changed!
 - pipeline style builds
   - easy to understand, declarative build steps
-- standalone executable means build automation for _any_ language or project
+- highly portable. build automation for _any_ language or project, in many environments
 - generic package management
-- great UX is priority 1
+- great UX is priority 1 (after priorities 0.33 works, 0.66 correct, & 0.99 fast-enough :))

 ## why

-no build tools in 2018 have a complete feature set that the average polyglot programmer needs without coercing it or piling on extraneous complexity.
+no build tools in ~2018~ ~2019~ 2020 have a complete feature set that the average polyglot programmer needs without coercing it or piling on extraneous complexity.

 see [why not just use <my-favorite-build-tool>](./why-not.md)